EkfrazoMohammed/Hunger-s-Point/README.md

 ## Overview

-Hunger's Point aims to provide a seamless experience for users to order food from various restaurants and get it delivered to their doorstep.
+Hunger's Point aims to provide a seamless experience for users to order food from Hunger's Point restaurant and get it delivered to their doorstep.
 This Django backend serves as the foundation for our platform, handling authentication, order management, and integration with external services.

 ## Features